pyohner/rescue_radar_api/README.md

 This is the Flask API for the Rescue Radar project.
 It serves data from a locally maintained Petfinder SQLite database.

+Only collects data from the Orlando, FL, area.
 ## Endpoints

 - `/api/animals` – Get all animals